 What is Kyphosis?

-This condition can occur during any age.
+Kyphosis can occur during any age.
 However, it is common during adolescence.
 In many cases, kyphosis does not interfere with daily routines.
-Still, some people may need intervention with medical bracing and physical therapy.
-Surgical intervention may help people with severe kyphosis.
+Still, some people may need kyphosis treatment using medical bracing and physical therapy.
+Kyphosis surgery may help people with severe conditions.